AtangfMokamogo/korria-cms/README.md

 ## 🎈 Usage <a name="usage"></a>

 :exclamation:
 > Korria Headless CMS does not implement a front end dashboard for managing the content.
-While the scope of developing viable front end application is beyond my knowledge, the code is laid out in a simple and straight forward manner, allowing anyone experienced in front end technologies to develop a dashboard with their chosen tools.
+The scope of developing viable front end application is beyond my knowledge that being said however, the code is laid out in a simple and straight forward manner, allowing anyone experienced in front end technologies to develop a dashboard with their chosen tools.

-**To Use Korria familiarity with REST API CLIENTS like Postman is beneficial but not really a stringent requirement**
+**To Use Korria familiarity with REST API CLIENTS like Postman is beneficial but not really a requirement**

 Users who are unfamiliar with Postman can access the interactive swagger-ui docs page using: